kaustubh2802/UiOne/README.md

 Enter a username and password in the login screen.
 Click on the login button to authenticate.
 Upon successful login, you will be redirected to the home screen.
-Screenshots:
-(You can add screenshots of the application here to provide visual representation)

 Future Improvements:
 Implement encryption for enhanced security of user credentials.